 YOUR PRODUCT RANGE

-Whether your product photos are destined for brochures, an online store, billboard or digital out of home advertising, ec2i has the skills and experience to create and deliver.
+Whether your product photos are destined for catalogues, magazines, an online store, billboard or digital out of home advertising, ec2i has the skills and experience to create and deliver.

 Our professional photographers have years of experience working for a wide range of clients.
 Having shot everything from furnishings to floor tiles, food to faces, pets to plants, we know instinctively how to capture your product in the best possible light.